An anti tax avoidance directive

 The Council adopted the anti-tax avoidance directive on 12 July 2016.
 It further adopted its amendment, introducing rules to tackle hybrid mismatches with the tax systems of countries outside the EU, on 29 May 2017.

-The member states will have until 31 December 2018 to transpose it into their national laws and regulations, except for the exit taxation rules, for which they will have until 31 December 2019.
+The member states have had until 31 December 2018 to transpose it into their national laws and regulations, except for the exit taxation rules, for which they will have until 31 December 2019.
 The amended anti-tax avoidance directive which introduces the rules neutralising hybrid mismatches with third countries has to be implemented by 1 January 2020.

 Further info from the EU Commission